Wall Assembly R-Value Calculator

 - thermal imaging

-- local code compliance
+- local energy code compliance

 - Manual J or energy modeling